Apply to the BSN Program (PDF)

 Nurse Anesthesia Concentration (NA)

 The LMU MSN Nurse Anesthesia (NA) concentration prepares nurses in an advanced practice role with competencies in Nurse Anesthesia across the life span.
-The 28-month program requires 81 semester hours of graduate course work, including six semesters in clinical practicum, a comprehensive exam, and a completed directed scholarly project.
+The 28-month program requires 81 semester hours of graduate course work, including five semesters in clinical practicum, a comprehensive exam, and a completed directed scholarly project.
 No credit may be transferred in to the Nurse Anesthesia concentration.

 Admission to the NA Concentration